jbirbal-skydom/Android-UserLand-LAMP-Wordpress/README.md

 # Android-UserLand-LAMP-Wordpress
-Scripts to set up a LAMP stack on Android with Ubuntu using the [UserLand](https://github.com/CypherpunkArmory/UserLAnd) no root required.
+Scripts to set up a LAMP stack plus WordPress on Android with Ubuntu using the [UserLand](https://github.com/CypherpunkArmory/UserLAnd) no root required.

 1. Start by installing Ubuntu on UserLand.